 - They adopted tools with tagging and categorizing features that simplified searching.

 Each of these practices helped, but none really provided a perfect, permanent solution.
-And as knowledge became harder and harder to discover, employees lost sight of the value of knowledge management, stopped capturing and sharing knowledge
+And as knowledge became harder and harder to discover, employees lost sight of the value of knowledge management, stopped capturing and sharing knowledge, and abandoned knowledge management tools.

 AI solves this problem by using modern technologies to simplify knowledge discovery.